rexray/config-generator/README.md

 Create a fork of the project into your own reposity.
 Make all your necessary changes and create a pull request with a description on what was added or removed and details explaining the changes in lines of code.
 If approved, project owners will merge it

-## Licensing
-rexray-config-generator is freely distributed under the [MIT License](http://github.com/kacole2/rexray-config-generator/LICENSE "LICENSE").
-See LICENSE for details.

 ## Support
 Please file bugs and issues on the Github issues page for this project.
 This is to help keep track and document everything related to this repo.
 For general